 The Company is exposed to financial risks arising from its operations and the use of financial instruments.
 The key financial risks include market risk, credit risk and liquidity risk.
 The Company's risk management policies are established to identify and analyse the risks faced by the Company and seek to, where appropriate, minimize potential impact of the risk and to control and monitor such risks.
-There has been no change to the Company's exposure to these financial risks or the manner in which it manages and measures the risks or the manner in which it manages and measures the risks.
+There has been no change to the Company's exposure to these financial risks or the manner in which it manages and measures the risks.